3 min read

 • Nofollow links can be used to indicate to a search engine not to pass on SEO value to the linked page.

 However, controlling what does or does not get indexed does not prevent content from being crawled.
 The only way to do that is via the robots.txt file.
-You may be familiar with the Disallow directive in the robots.txt file, but you may not be aware that you can use wildcards to prevent crawling of url parameters.
+You may be familiar with the Disallow directive in the robots.txt file, but you can also use wildcards to prevent crawling of url parameters.

 An example...